chillum/httpstress/lib/README.md

 httpstress is a Go library for HTTP stress testing.
 It launches one goroutine per concurrent connection

 It follows HTTP redirects.
-5xx HTTP code is not an error: failed requests are requests, that failed to connect
+Non-200 HTTP return codes are considered as errors

 ### Installation
 * Install [Git](http://git-scm.com/download)